Laveno-Mombello

 Laveno-Mombello is a comune (municipality) in the Province of Varese in the Italian region Lombardy, located about 75 km northwest of Milan and about 25 km northwest of Varese.
-As of 31 December 2004, it had a population of 8,991 and an area of 25.9 km2.
-It sits at the foot of Sasso del Ferro.
+As of 2024, it had a population of 8,424 and an area of 25.9 km2.
+It sits at the foot of Sasso del Ferro and on the border of the lake maggiore.

 History

+The earliest evidence of Mombello dates back to primitive settlements, presumably from 5500 to 4500 BC.
+In 1864, the remains of a Neolithic village built on stilts was discovered in the marshland area known as the "Torbiera".
+The settlements of Laveno and Cerro are more recent.
+The first references to Laveno date to Roman times.

+Initially dominated by the Lombards and Franks, Laveno and Mombello later became part of the Seprio district.
+They subsequently came under the feudal control of the Visconti, Sforza, Borromeo, and Besozzi families.
+After the Spanish domination, Laveno passed under Austrian rule, which continued even after the Napoleonic period.

+In May 1859, Laveno Mombello became the scene of significant historical events involving Giuseppe Garibaldi.
+His Alpine Hunters troops were repelled by Austrian forces around the gulf and on San Michele hill.
+Evidence of those battles remains in the ossuary tower, the "Fortino" and the San Michele barracks.

 The name of Laveno comes from two denominations: the first is from the Latin word "labes", which means "landslide"; the second denomination is from the Roman general Titus Labienus, that gives his name to the port (Portus Labienus) and subsequently to the surrounding area.
 The radix of the name is actually just in the main road of the town, via Labiena.
 Titus Labienus is considered responsible for naming Mombello too, after a battle against the Gauls ("mons belli" means "war hill").
 A different interpretation says that the meaning is "monte bello", which is "beautiful hill".

-In the 19th century, Laveno Mombello was home to important ceramic industries.
-Today, it is a port town that connects the province of Varese with Verbania and the famous Borromean Islands across Lake Maggiore.

 The municipality was formed in 1927 to encompass the previously separate centres of Laveno, Mombello and Cerro.
+The municipality also includes smaller settlements such as Ceresolo and Ponte, as well as panoramic hillside localities including Cascine, Monteggia, Montecristo and Brena, and Casere.

 Laveno-Mombello borders the following municipalities: Caravate, Castelveccana, Cittiglio, Ghiffa, Leggiuno, Sangiano.
 Stresa and Verbania are in front of the town across the lake.

+Economic Activity

+The town became an important trade center around 1800, when besides being a community of fishermen and farmers, it started hosting a major grain exchange market, serving Milan, Canton Ticino, and the lakeside towns.
+A modern reminder of this trading tradition is its weekly Tuesday market, which continues that legacy in a different form.

+In the 19th century, Laveno Mombello was home to important ceramic industries with the foundations of the Laveno ceramic era laid in 1856 and concluded in 1997 (after 141 years) when the last of the Laveno industrial ceramic companies, the Cooperativa Ceramiche Industriali, closed.